Student Organizations and Activities

 American Medical Student Association

-Run for and by medical students, this national organization deals with medical and political issues.
 Offers national, regional and local chapter activities for its members.
+AMSA is run for and by medical students and deals with medical and political issues.
 The local project is STATS: Students Teaching AIDS to Students, a program to teach high school students about AIDS.
 The group also sponsors a lunchtime lecture series at Temple and offers publications, insurance programs, and loan funds.

 American Medical Women Association